The Importance of Environment in the Healing of Trauma

 My heart continued to hover steadily around 165 bpm while I sat there with the electrodes on my chest trying to breathe.

-The only thing I could do was peak through that tiny hole through the blinds, to see the grass and connect with the earth.
+The only thing I could do was peek through that tiny hole through the blinds, to see the grass and connect with the earth.
 It was all my eyes wanted to look at, they were glued; and as I focused there, looking out at the grass, my heart rate slowed a little and then a little more.

-The last yet one of the most important environments to be in - is a safe environment with your close network of people.
+A safe environment with your close network of people.

 It is crucial to be in connection and co-regulation with safe others, who are generally regulated and/or have the capacity for self-regulation.

-People whose words match their actions.
+It is essential to work with and regularly spend time with grounded, consistent, reliable, stable and emotionally mature people.

 It is often not helpful to spend much time with those who regularly dismiss or minimize your experiences, especially while you are healing.

 Some people don’t realize they are dismissing or minimizing you, it usually is not intentional.
 But it’s up to you to care for you in this scenario, it is up to you to protect yourself from what doesn’t feel supportive.

-Boundaries are, simply put, self-limits and self-care.
+Remembering that boundaries are, simply put, self-limits and self-care.
 Boundaries are what is ok and what is not ok moment by moment.

 Boundaries don’t need to be a brick wall.
 However, when we’re first learning how to set them, brick walls may happen.
 Be gentle with yourself when learning how to implement boundaries for the first time in your life.

 Over time, it becomes easier and more fluid.

-Alternatively, you may feel neutral, light, at ease and expansive around those who feel supportive and safe to you.
+You may feel neutral, light, at ease and expansive around those who feel supportive and safe to you.

 Stay true to you.